Netflix/falcor/documentation/router.md

 ["titlesById", [234,223,555,111,112,113],"name"]
 ~~~

-This pattern is most often when matching entities by an integer ID.
+This pattern is used most often when matching entities by an integer ID.
 For example, the following route builds a map of all tasks by ID.

 ~~~js
 var jsong = require('falcor-json-graph');